ephread/inkgd/docs/source/advanced/editor_plugin/import_plugins.rst

 Ink Importer
 ------------

-The *\*.ink* importer converts all Ink files into dummy resources and is only used to enable the automatic recompilation of managed stories.
-Internally, the plugin gets notified any time an Ink file has been reimported and can trigger a recompilation when appropriate.
+The *\*.ink* importer converts all **ink** files into dummy resources and is only used to enable the automatic recompilation of managed stories.
+Internally, the plugin gets notified any time an **ink** file has been reimported and can trigger a recompilation when appropriate.
 For more information, refer to the section about :ref:`automatic recompilation <watched-directory>`.

 .. note::

-    If you store Ink files in your project, it's recommended that you exclude them from exports, as they serve no purpose in the final game.
+    If you store **ink** files in your project, it's recommended that you exclude them from exports, as they serve no purpose in the final game.